Self-Hosted Weather Radar

 Using the API

-LibreWXR exposes a Rain Viewer v2 compatible API.
+LibreWXR exposes a Rain Viewer v2 compatible API, plus a few extensions of its own (weather alerts, motion arrows).
 Point any Rain Viewer client at your instance:

 # Metadata endpoint (timestamps + tile paths)